Back to blog overview

 Retail Tech Stack blog image

-4. Order Management Systems
+4. Enterprise Order Management Systems

 If you sell through multiple channels or maintain various fulfillment locations, consider adding an order management system to your retail tech stack.
-These systems provide real-time overviews of order status and important inventory data, and can streamline fulfillment and return processing.
+These systems provide real-time overviews of order status and important inventory data and can streamline fulfillment and return processing.
 In 2023, 17.6 percent of all online purchases were returned via online channels – and nearly half of all in-store returns originated online.
 Optimizing the return process can help secure customer satisfaction by providing timely refunds, and also reduce the operational costs associated with return processing.

 5. Business Performance Platforms